jgeumlek/MoltenGamepad/documentation/profiles.md

     wiimote.(wm_a,wm_b) = exclusive(thumbl)

 Exclusive chords DO NOT support creating a complicated hierarchy of chords, as two exclusive chords sharing a button or overlapping will not be able to prevent each other's events.
 Exclusive chords inherhently add some input latency, as to do otherwise would require being able to see the future.

-Further, making many chords rely on the same button is not recommended.
+Unlike the `dpad` and `stick` group translators, these chord group translators can coexist with individual translators for these events. (e.g. `wm_a` can still make events even though it is participating in a chord.)

+##EXPERIMENTAL FEATURES.
+USE AT YOUR OWN RISK

+These features are in development, and the syntax is subject to change, and full functionality not guaranteed:

+###Recursive load
+ Profile files are allowed to use the load command, allowing for a form of inheritance, along with a bag of worms.
+This will likely be disabled in the future.